|

 It is the largest freshwater lake at the south foot of the Himalayas

-with an area of about 638 square kilometers (about 246 square miles).
+with an area of about 638 square kilometers (about 246 square

-4,441 meters (about 14,570 feet) above the sea level.
+lake is about 4,441 meters (about 14,570 feet) above the sea level.

-Yamdrok Lake is said to be the female Guardian of
+Yamdrok Lake is said to be the female Guardian of Buddhism in Tibet.

 Use your browsers "Go Back" button to return to the